How To Get Smoke Smell Out of House After Fire: A Complete Guide

 - How long was the fire going?

 - How much of my home did the fire destroy?

 - Are your walls painted with latex paint?

 Walk through your home and analyze the smoke damage.
 Bring a pen and paper to write down what you see.
 Take note of whether larger rooms or smaller rooms suffered more.
 Check your HVAC system, furnace filters, window screens, and air filters for soot or ash.
 Make sure your search is slow and thorough to come up with a comprehensive cleaning solution to eliminate the smoke odors.

 What Does My Timeline Look Like?

 Start figuring out how you’re going to tackle odor removal as soon as you are possibly able.
 Unfortunately, the longer you wait, the more persistent you’ll find the fire smoke.
 Of course, take some time to recover your spirit and mental state before getting started.
 But you should try to begin the recovery process a few days after the blaze has cleared.

-Depending on the steps you take, and how diligent you are in combating the smoke particles, your odor removal timeline could range anywhere from two weeks to a month.
-But, remain patient since your house fire is unique.
+Depending on your steps and diligence in combating the smoke particles, your odor removal timeline could range anywhere from two weeks to a month.
+But remain patient since your house fire is unique.
 A precise timeframe will come from your assessment and which steps you determine to be most useful.

 What if My Home is Covered in Soot?

 Soot, specifically, is dangerous if cleaned unprofessionally.
 You risk exposing yourself to unhealthy chemicals while you clean.
-Plus, unless using proper equipment, you might not remove all the soot from your home.
+Plus, you might not remove all the soot from your home without proper equipment.
 If you notice massive build-ups during your assessment, call an expert immediately.